menu close

 The future of AI in cybersecurity

-AI will continue to play a vital role in cybersecurity, with new advancements expected in areas like generative AI and predictive analytics.
+AI will continue to play a vital role in cybersecurity, with new advancements expected in areas like generative AI, neural networks and predictive analytics.
 Generative AI will likely be used to create even more realistic simulated attacks, helping organisations stay one step ahead of cybercriminals.
+AI is also being integrated into several cybersecurity tools to enhance their performance and effectiveness.
 Predictive analytics will also become more advanced, enabling businesses to anticipate and prevent new threats before they even emerge.

 Implementing AI in cybersecurity: Best practices